zeek/zeek/scripts/base/bif/bro.bif.zeek.rst

 :zeek:id:`sha256_hash_finish`: :zeek:type:`function`                           Returns the final SHA256 digest of an incremental hash computation.
 :zeek:id:`sha256_hash_init`: :zeek:type:`function`                             Constructs an SHA256 handle to enable incremental hash computation.
 :zeek:id:`sha256_hash_update`: :zeek:type:`function`                           Updates the SHA256 value associated with a given index.
-:zeek:id:`skip_further_processing`: :zeek:type:`function`                      Informs Bro that it should skip any further processing of the contents of
+:zeek:id:`skip_further_processing`: :zeek:type:`function`                      Informs Zeek that it should skip any further processing of the contents of
                                                                                a given connection.
 :zeek:id:`sort`: :zeek:type:`function`                                         Sorts a vector in place.
 :zeek:id:`sqrt`: :zeek:type:`function`                                         Computes the square root of a :zeek:type:`double`.